Research support from the library

 Shut up and write!

-Online and in-person writing meetups where you get your writing done.
+Some of our libraries offer in-person writing meetups where you get your writing done.

 Contact your library.